Throwi/Throwitaway.githib.io/README.md

 ### Problem

 By choosing this problem, **we wanted to understand why smokers prefer throwing their cigarettes on the floor, instead of throwing it in a rubbish, even if they are likely to pay a fine of 68 €.**
-We have chosen to focus ourselves on Sciences Po Paris’s students, from _13th Université street_ to _9th La Chaise street?._ The reason a smoker throws its cigarette on the floor, is mainly because there is no rubbish close to him/her and he/she doesn’t have time to search for one. **Our goal is to reduce by 20% the number of butts in the streets.** To have an idea of the amount, we picked up all butts we have seen in front of the 27 Saint Guillaume street entrance.
+We have chosen to focus ourselves on Sciences Po Paris’s students, from _13th Université street_ to _9th La Chaise street._ The reason a smoker throws its cigarette on the floor, is mainly because there is no rubbish close to him/her and he/she doesn’t have time to search for one. **Our goal is to reduce by 20% the number of butts in the streets.** To have an idea of the amount, we picked up all butts we have seen in front of the 27 Saint Guillaume street entrance.
 As a result, we collected more than … butts, which means we hope to collect not more than … the same day at the same time...

 ### Proposed concept